Posted on December 7, 2015 by

 Originally explained by Alexis Madrigal in his 2012 article in The Atlantic, dark social increasingly vexes social media marketers who aim to fully understand what drives business.
 In fact, RadiumOne estimates about 70% of global social shares are dark.
 Suddenly, we are no longer scratching our heads over the old quote about not understanding marketing metrics; the inability to track a significant portion of social media marketing proves troublesome.

 What can a marketer do about this blind spot?
 First, a clear understanding of what constitutes dark social is necessary.
-A few sources of dark social sharing exist, including
+A few sources of dark social sharing exist, including:

 With so many methods for sharing content that don’t pass referral data to Web analytics, one observes how a large percentage of social shares don’t track to specific marketing sources.